-Title of Securities to be Registered Amount to be Registered(1) Proposed Maximum Offering Price Per Unit(2) Proposed Maximum Aggregate Offering Price Amount of Registration Fee Common Units representing limited partner interests 6,100,000 \$27.12 \$165,432,000 \$21,307.64(3)
+Title of Securities to be Registered Amount to be Registered(1) Proposed Maximum Offering Price Per Unit(2) Proposed Maximum Aggregate Offering Price Amount of Registration Fee Common Units representing limited partner interests 4,500,000 \$ 13.18 \$ 59,310,000 \$ 5,972.52(3)

-(1) Pursuant to Rule 416 under the Securities Act of 1933, as amended, or the Securities Act, the common units being registered hereunder include such indeterminate number of common units as may be issuable with respect to the common units being registered hereunder as a result of unit splits, unit dividends or similar transactions.

-(2) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(c) under the Securities Act.
-The proposed maximum offering price per unit is calculated based on the average of the high and low sales prices per unit of the registrant's common units on April 24, 2014, as reported on the New York Stock Exchange, or NYSE.

-(3) We previously paid a filing fee of \$9,858 in connection with the registration of 4,150,000 common units in a Registration Statement on Form S-1 (Registration No. 333-180551 initially filed on April 3, 2012) (the "Prior Registration Statement").
-As of April 28, 2014, the date this Registration Statement (File No. 333-195526) was initially filed, 2,597,251 common units remained unsold under the Prior Registration Statement.
-The registrat applied \$6,169.57 of the registration fee previously paid in connection with the Prior Registration Statement and associated with such unsold common units registered hereunder pursuant to Rule 457(p) under the Securities Act.
-The registrant then paid the remaining portion of the registration fee in connection with the initial filing of this Registration Statement.
+- Pursuant to Rule 416 under the Securities Act of 1933, as amended, or the Securities Act, the common units being registered hereunder include such indeterminate number of common units as may be issuable with respect to the common units being registered hereunder as a result of unit splits, unit dividends or similar transactions. - Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(c) under the Securities Act.
+The proposed maximum offering price per unit is calculated based on the average of the high and low sales prices per unit of the registrant's common units on May 3, 2016, as reported on the New York Stock Exchange, or NYSE. - We previously paid a filing fee of \$21,307.64 in connection with our registration of 6,100,000 common units in a Registration Statement on Form S-3 (Registration No. 333-195526 initially we previously paid a filing fee of \$21,307.04 in Connection with our registration of 6,100,000 common units in a Registration of 1,207.00 from 5-3 (Registration No. 333-19526) lintally filed on April 28, 2014) (the "Prior S-3 Registration Statement").
+We also previously paid a filing fee of \$4,450.46 in connection with our registration of 2,000,000 common units and Registration Statement on Form S-1 (Registration No. 333-202492 initially filed on March 4, 2015) (the "Prior S-1 Registration Statement").
+As of the date this Registration Statement, 622,832 common units remained unsold under the Prior S-3 Registration Statement and 1,395,872 common units remained unsold under the Prior S-1 Registration Statement.
+The registration statement applying \$2,175.59 of the registration fee previously paid in connection with the Prior S-1 Registration Statement and associated with such unsold common units toward the payment of this registration fee in respect of the common units registered hereunder pursuant to Rule 457(p) under the Securities Act.

-EXPLANATORY NOTE

-This Post-Effective Amendment No. 1 on Form S-3 to the registration statement on Form S-3 (File No. 333-195526) (the "Registration Statement") of USA Compression Partners, LP (the "Partnership") is being filed for the purpose of (i) filing or incorporating by reference the required exhibits to the Registration Statement and (ii) make certain other updating revisions to the information contained herein.

-PROSPECTUS